-- Interpretive Content and Design: Contracting the collection, writing and design of the interpretive text for signage, print and digital media - Fabrication of the interpretive panels: Signage will be stored until interpretive structures are installed at each location.
+- Interpretive Content and Design: Contracting the collection, writing and design of the interpretive text for signage, print and digital media - Fabrication of the interpretive panels: For the most cost-effective approach, all signage will be designed and fabricated in its entirety and stored until interpretive structures are installed at each location.
+This approach does not allow text to be revised for later installation.
+Alternate phasing may be considered to address priorities as required.

+- Development of category A locations: (It is expected that the development time for the sites listed in Phase 2 will take up to 3-5 years to complete.)

-- Development of category A locations in the following order: - o KM 14.5 - o KM 105 - KM 60 development and the decommissioning of the existing rest area facilities at KM 87
+- o KM 14.5

+- o KM 105

+- KM 60 development and the decommissioning of the existing rest area facilities at KM 87

+- Installation of all category D signage

-- Development of category B locations in the following order:
+- Development of category B locations in the following order

-- YC and KM 51.75
+- o KM 51.75

 - o KM 87.5

 - Production and distribution of print materials

-- Launch of web-based digital media
+- · Launch of web-based digital media

 - Development of category C locations in the following order:

-- KM: 30, 35, 32, 64.5
+- o KM: 30, 35, 32, 64.5

-- KM: 39, 56, 87, 94, 98, 103
+- o KM: 39, 56, 87, 94, 98, 103

-- Installation of category D signage

-10 Appendices
+10.0 Appendices